10. Cut word count by 50%, but keep 100% of the ideas.

 Readers have less patience for reading content online.
 Web usability expert Jakob Nielsen thinks this is because:

-How to cut half your words?
+How to halve your word count?
 Good web writing is often end-result driven.
-That is, instead of talking the reader through ideas before getting to your point, start with your point (inverted pyramid structure).
+Instead of talking the reader through ideas before getting to your point, start with your point (inverted pyramid structure).
 Use a “how to” approach.
-Cut out needless examples or explanation (web readers interactively make explanations for themselves).
-Use bulleted lists, which are more efficient than full sentences.
-Trim introductory and conclusory material.
-Use active voice.
-Avoid cliches.
-Reduce your prepositions.
+Specifically:

 9. Ensure the reader knows the page's purpose within 4 seconds.